lukdav/counting-sheep/README.md

 There are many things that could be optimised, such as adding a "rel=noopener" to each link for security reasons.
 All advisories will be considered and acted upon if necessary.

 4. User Stories
-- The first user story is addressed as the website includes a list of upcoming gigs with a link to an external ticket site.
+- The first user story is addressed as the game is simple, although it could be less complicated from a user's viewpoint regarding the scoring system.
-- The second user story is addressed in the 'About' and 'Media' pages, which provide more information about the band and give examples of live performances for new fans to hear.
+- The second user story is addressed as the game is colourful, fun and child friendly, while it would assist with counting and observational skills.
-- The final user story is fulfilled with the contact page.
-It provides a method of contacting the band and/or its management in order to begin the booking process.
+- The final user story is fulfilled the game can be challenging as the user will be trying to beat their own scores and therefore always trying to improve.

 ## Individual Page Testing